 Getting past the hype of gluten in medication, how real are the concerns, and will there ever be clear labeling?
-This article was first published in Allergic Living magazine.

 Labile was worried and at a loss.
-Her daughter’s gluten-free diet had been working up until this point; if this was gluten again, just how was Aeverie getting exposed?
+Her daughter’s gluten-free diet had been working up until this point.
+If this was gluten again, just how was Aeverie getting exposed?

 The couple was also used to being forthright in their questioning of doctors since, in addition to celiac disease, their daughter has asthma and severe allergies to foods including nuts, dairy and seafood.